Star criteria for the (Re)usable Data Project

 - A.1.1) No, I found multiple different licenses (i.e. conflicting licenses) and the data cannot be broken easily into multiple individual resources for separate evaluation; the ambiguity here will short circuit further evaluation of the license: → NO STARS → C and only C, no other stars can be awarded in this case.

-- A.1.2) No, I could not find license information in a reasonable location (i.e. license is missing); note that while technically the contents are now covered by default copyright protections in the US, the ambiguity here will short circuit further evaluation of the license: → NO STARS → C and only C, no other stars can be awarded in this case.
+- A.1.2) No, I could not find license information in a reasonable location (i.e. license is missing); note that while technically the contents are now covered by default copyright protections in the US, the ambiguity and lack of intent will short circuit further evaluation of the license as clarification and negotiation would be needed: → NO STARS → C and only C, no other stars can be awarded in this case.

 Note: If you do NOT find a license or terms using above methods, and happen to find a license using other methods (e.g. via GitHub, Google, etc.), DO make a note of where it was found--we may expand the likely locations in the future.
 At this point, reasonable discoverability is key for the star, but a found license can still be used when looking at other star criteria.
 Also note, if you find a single license but it is internally inconsistent, this internal inconsistency is evaluated in B, not A.